joonsunn/my-VM-setup/proxmox-experience.md

 sunshine
 ```

-Then a bunch of mumbo jumpa will appear in the terminal, culminating with something that looks like:
+Then a bunch of mumbo jumbo will appear in the terminal, culminating with something that looks like:

 ```bash
 Configuration UI available at [https://localhost:47990]